 Electronic Funds Transfers (EFTs) are being utilized more and more in an increasingly digital financial landscape.
 As a result, it is vital that compliance professionals understand the nuances of the various types of EFTs.
-As providers of AML compliance software capable of monitoring electronic funds, we wanted to provide insights into the important distinctions of an ACH vs. a wire transfer.
+As providers of an AML compliance software capable of monitoring electronic funds, we wanted to provide insights into the important distinctions between an ACH vs. a wire transfer.

 ACH vs. Wire Transfers: Understanding the Basics

 What are EFTs?

 Wire transfers and Automated Clearing House, or “ACH” transfers are two types of EFTs.
 An EFT is a general term that refers to the use of computer networks to transfer funds from one party to another.
 Common types of EFTs include direct deposit, online bill payment, money service business transfers, and person-to-person transfers like PayPal or Venmo.

 Wire transfers and ACH are two of the most common forms of EFTs, and both move funds between two parties using computer networks.
 This article provides an overview of ACH payments vs. wire transfers, how they differ, and how their characteristics make them appealing in money laundering and fraud schemes.